MENTAL HEALTH REMEDIES – OR REINFORCERS?

 ALCOHOL – MODERATION OR MEDICINE?

+“Did Jesus really turn water into wine?”
+This question may well be one of the more common ones throughout this holy season – and even more so during the wedding and graduation party discussions ahead.
 Many people over the centuries have argued that the Bible encourages modest alcohol consumption – and that all mention of ‘wine’ therein refers to a fermented drink.
 Let us first recognize that the fermentation process was instigated by man – not the Creator of the vine and grain from which the process begins.
 The resulting drink has been classified as a depressant drug in recent history.
 Curiously though, the term ‘juice’ is no where to be found in any English translation.
 Is this because people never drank the liquid from fresh pressed grapes?
 Surely they did.
 The sensible conclusion must then be that the word ‘wine’ referred to fresh juice in some references and perhaps to fermented juice in others.
 Analysis of the original scripture languages reveals several different terms which were all translated into the generic word ‘wine’ (from Latin, meaning ‘vine’).
 Because of this, the context in which it is used determines whether it was of the fermented variety.

 Note that one Hebrew word often referenced in the Old Testament is ‘tirosh’ – which literally translates as ‘grape’ .
 The term ‘yayin’ refers to ‘grape juice’.
 Either term may or may not imply fermentation.
 There are many OT references which fully decry the use of “strong drink” or ‘shekar’ in Hebrew (Isaiah chapters 5,22,& 28; Micah 2:11; 1 Samuel 1:15; Proverbs 20:1).
 In Proverbs 23:31, King Solomon warned that it is unwise to drink wine when it “moves aright” (ferment bubbles).
 Interestingly, some alcohol advocates point out Deuteronomy 14:26, in which God actually says that the Israelites may buy fermented drinks.
 However, this may have simply referred to medicinal usage.
 Even if regular consumption was permitted by Him, it was clearly not encouraged.
-Polygamy and divorce also appeared to be tolerated by God, but the original intent of the Creator was thoroughly explained by the Lord Jesus in Genesis 2:24 and Matthew 19:4-6.
+Polygamy and divorce also appeared to be tolerated by God, but the original intent of the Creator was thoroughly explained in Genesis 2:24 and Matthew 19:4-6.

 Many scripture references include phrases which mention the forbidding of both “wine and strong drink”.
-The former here is clearly distinguished as juice – which though not toxic like alcohol (see ‘Alcohol Expert’ link), is highly concentrated fruit which can provide quick energy – but may interfere with concentration and judgment.
+The former here is clearly distinguished as juice – which though not toxic like alcohol (see ‘Alcohol Expert’ link), is highly concentrated fruit sugars which can provide quick energy – but may interfere with concentration and judgment.
 King Lemuel advised in Proverbs 31:6 that intoxicating drinks be given only to the dying (presumably as a sedative and pain reliever).
 He further recommended that “wine” (pure juice) should be given to those in distress – perhaps due to its sweet and pleasing taste that can be, at least initially, mood lifting.
 The exception for undiluted usage may have only been when the Old Testament scriptures mentioned the drinking of wine as a symbol for blood on the occasion of Passover.
 During that time, the children of Israel were forbidden from consuming yeast – a symbol for sin.
 Therefore, the necessarily unfermented (yeastless) wine must have actually been fresh ‘yayin’.
 (Note: It matters not whether additional yeast is added or if fermentation occurs from a natural guided process of several weeks.)

 In the New Testament Greek, the term for grape juice is ‘oinos’.
 For the commemoration of Passover, the drink served at the last supper of Jesus was also certainly mere juice.
 The same then should be the case in all modern Christian Communion church practices.
 The wine at Cana was most definitely unfermented as well – otherwise Christ’s willingness to make more would have indicated that He endorsed the inevitable sinful behavior which would have ensued as a result of its continued consumption.
 Also important to understand is that the term ‘drunk’ does not always refer to intoxication in Scripture – but very often merely to excessive drinking – correlative to gluttony as with food.
 In Rev. 1:6, the angel, in speaking to John, calls Christians ‘kings and priests’ – who have always been Biblically instructed to abstain from alcohol in order to maintain a state of holy living.